 Simon Bachmann: Our management style involves flat hierarchy and a concept we call “area ownership.”
 Every person we hire will have to become an expert in their field.
 We expect independence and a sense of responsibility in every employee.
 In return, we offer freedom and support to challenge the status quo and truly operate at the cutting-edge of science.
 We are in a head-to-head race with some of the most innovative research groups in both academia and corporate institutions.

 We believe in a holistic approach, a full-stack sensor solution.
-This means we have competences and control parameters from raw materials (e.g., our proprietary DRYODE™ material system) to electronics, biosignal processing, cloud computation, and neuropsychology.
+This means we have competencies and control parameters from raw materials (e.g., our proprietary DRYODE™ material system) to electronics, biosignal processing, cloud computation, and neuropsychology.